 A BlueConic segment is a dynamic grouping of your customers or visitors characterized by a defined set of attributes, interests, behaviors, preferences, or demographic, psychographic, or technographic properties.

 Anonymous and known users can be segmented with a single filter or a complex set of filters, so you can engage with your users at the right moment with a meaningful and relevant dialogue.
 Customers and users of your online channels can belong to multiple segments.
-For example, a single user might be included in the segments "under 35 years old", "interested in football", "referred by social media", "read December newsletter".
+For example, a single user might be included in the segments "under 35 years old," "interested in football," "referred by social media," and "read December newsletter."